vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/typescript.md

 If you already have `tsconfig.json`, then you only need to add the type definition file package of vuepress-theme-hope `"@mr-hope/vuepress-theme-types"` to `compilerOptions.types`.

 You should also create a ts file in your project and add it in the `include` option of `tsconfig.json`.
-You can simply create an empty enhanceApp.ts and import it.
+You can create an empty enhanceApp.ts and import it.

 ::: warning